hermesdj/youtube-auto-processor/README.md

 }
 ```

+- `planning_name`: Name to look in the google spreadsheet for scheduling the video date
+- `playlist_id`: Playlist ID.
+If not provided, add a playlist_title key in this file and the program will create it
+- `video_keywords`: The keywords of each videos
+- `last_episode`: The last episode uploaded but not managed by the program.
+This is useful to start the program on an existing serie
+- `video_title_template`: The video title template
+- `description`: The video description that will be included in the default_description_template
+- `description_template`: A description template specific for this serie
+- `named_episode`: If the video title will need a custom name.
+If set to true, the process will stop in INITIALIZED state until an episode_name is provided
+- `game_title`: The name of the game
+- `localizations`: Localization management for title and description.
+Not working for now

 In the Watch folder, you will need to create a `thumbnails` folder containing all the episodes thumbnails named by the episode number and in png format 1280x720p

 Once everything is configured, run the application `npm start`

+If you want to have debug available in the NW.js client, run `npm install nw --nwjs_build_type=sdk` before launching the app

 ## State machine
 job move from state :